 Tie a raffia bow at the top to cover the rubber band.

-Keep the pumpkin in a cool location, and when Thanksgiving comes along, you'll have a fresh pumpkin for cooking.
+Keep the pumpkin in a cool location.
+When Thanksgiving comes along, you'll have a fresh pumpkin for cooking.
 This fabric-wrapped pumpkin also makes a great hostess gift for the holidays.

-To create patterns on the pumpkin, use dimensional paint in squeeze bottles to get a 3D effect.
-I selected contrasting colors that glow in the dark, so the design will shine day and night.
+To create patterns on the painted pumpkin, use dimensional paint in squeeze bottles to get a 3D effect.
+I selected contrasting colors that glow in the dark so the design will shine day and night.
+You can also opt to make a glitter pumpkin.
 The squeeze bottles are handy for creating shapes, as people find it easier to draw with a squeeze dispenser than with a brush.
 I've started with triangles at the top, but you can doodle to your heart's content.

 Now it's time for the bling.
-Apply rhinestones within the shapes using craft glue.
+Apply rhinestones within the shapes using craft glue or hot glue.
 Choose quick-drying glue so the rhinestones stay in position without rolling off.

 Add a colorful ribbon to the stem for a fanciful finish.
 Place it in the sun, or with candles nearby, to catch the light in the rhinestones.

-With this chalkboard pumpkin, black is the new orange.
-You can use the pumpkin to write messages greeting your guests, or warning visitors to stay away from your haunted house.
-Start by wrapping the stem of the pumpkin with masking tape so paint doesn't get on it.
+With this chalkboard pumpkin, black is the new orange pumpkin.
+You can use the pumpkin to write messages greeting your guests or warning visitors to stay away from your haunted house.
+Whether you decide to go for a spooky pumpkin or a cute pumpkin, start by wrapping the stem of the pumpkin with masking tape so the paint doesn't get on it.

 While the chalkboard pumpkin is fine as is, a baroque frame adds a sophisticated touch.
-For this project, a vinyl decal was made with a die-cutting machine, but you can also buy vinyl decals in crafts stores or online vinyl decal retailers.
+For this project, a vinyl decal was made with a die-cutting machine, but you can also buy vinyl decals in craft stores or online vinyl decal retailers.
 You can even cut one out of adhesive vinyl with scissors if the pattern is simple.
-Keep in mind that vinyl decals are meant for flat surfaces, so they will not want to lay flat on the pumpkin.
-Just press them down and do not worry about creases.
+Keep in mind that vinyl decals are meant for flat surfaces, so they will not want to sit flat on the pumpkin.
+Just press them down and don't worry about creases.